codex-academy/codeX_Feb2015Intro/t2-colour-the-blocks.md

     * the `button` text under the first block should be 'Make red'
     * the `button` text under the second block should be 'Make green'
 * adds a `class` to the first block that makes the background red when the `button` under the first block is pressed
-* adds a `class` to the second block that makes the background red when the `button` under the second block is pressed
+* adds a `class` to the second block that makes the background green when the `button` under the second block is pressed

 The start of your HTML file should look look something like this.
 This time we're putting our CSS in a different file, and adding some JavaScript in a `script` tag.